May Death Never Stop You: Reception

 May Death Never Stop You received generally positive reviews from critics.
 On review aggregator Metacritic, it holds a score of 79 based on 4 critic reviews.

 Evan Sawdey of PopMatters described May Death Never Stop You as a "fitting monument" to My Chemical Romance's legacy and discography.
 Similar thoughts were written by Carla Washbourne of Drowned in Sound.
 Sawdey felt that, in most cases, creating a compilation of the band's work would have been difficult, and highlighted band's decision to use fan-favorite songs over what he considered to be "less interesting" radio singles as helping combat this.
-Similar thoughts were echoed by AllMusic's Stephen Erlewine and Carla Washbourne of Drowned in Sound.
+Similar thoughts were echoed by Washbourne and AllMusic's Stephen Erlewine.
 Erlewine further described the compilation as highlighting how most of the band's best songs were able to stand on their own, even when taken out of their associated albums.

 Sawdey criticized the demos included in the album, describing them as "weak and disposable".
 He also criticized the lack of some fan-favorite songs, such as B-sides or songs from Conventional Weapons, feeling that those should have been included over the demos.
-Alternative Addiction felt that the songs included on the album weren't the best choices, criticizing the lack of material from Conventional Weapons and the exclusions of "Thank You for the Venom" and "Dead!".
-And while he believed that these omissions were flaws, he felt that they didn't significantly impact the release.
+Alternative Addiction felt that the songs included on the album were not the best choices, criticizing the lack of material from Conventional Weapons and the exclusions of "Thank You for the Venom" and "Dead!"; while he believed that these omissions were flaws, he felt that they did not significantly impact the release.
 Washbourne liked the inclusion of the demos and felt that while the album slightly prioritized the band's more popular material, the track list effectively functioned as an "evolutionary tree" of My Chemical Romance's discography, with the addition of "Fake Your Death" converting it into a "smartly chronological last hurrah".